AstroPathJHU/AstroPathPipeline/astropath/hpfs/mergeloop/MaSS/README.md

    - CellID – a unique cell id for each cell
    - SlideID – the slide name
    - fx & fy – x and y pixel coordinates of the field centers
-   - CellNum – the inForm Cell Analysis® unique cell id ( which may be rendered non-unique if  multiple segmentation algorithms are used)
+   - CellNum – the inForm® unique cell id ( which may be rendered non-unique if  multiple segmentation algorithms are used)
    - Phenotype – cell lineage classification string corresponding to Lineage ‘TargetType’ ( described in the BatchID section)
      - Each cell will have only one phenotype lineage unless it is included in a ‘CoexpressionStatus’ lineage pair in the BatchID table (described further in the BatchID section)
      - In this case the phenotype will be presented as a string of ‘highest opal antibody’’lowest opal antibody’